 We do not since we treat each year as a new year.
 If a student goes through the admission process and is placed on the waiting list, she may be able to enter before the school year starts provided a spot opens for her.
 If she is still on the waiting list and decides to apply for another year, she re-applies and goes through the admission process for the next year.

 We have 36 openings at the prekindergarten level, our earliest grade.
 Kindergarten and first grade usually have 5-7 spaces.
-We add 20-25 new students in fifth, 10-12 in seventh, and 20-25 in ninth grade.
-Other grade levels also have spaces available by attrition for new students.
+We add 20-25 new students in fifth, 10-12 in seventh, and 20-25 day students and 10-15 boarding students in ninth grade.
+Other grade levels also have spaces available for new students however openings are variable based on attrition.

 Students participate in a group test setting that evaluates their developmental areas as well as how well they follow directions and interact in a group setting.
 Each student also participates in an individual session to examine her verbal and non-verbal problem-solving skills.